junxit/us-congress-bills-111/metadata.md

 - 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 426 - 0 (Roll no. 658). (text: CR 7/28/2009 H8918-8924)
 - 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 426 - 0 (Roll no. 658).(text: CR 7/28/2009 H8918-8924)
+- 2009-07-30 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.